rabbitmq/rabbitmq-server/deps/rabbitmq_trust_store/README.md

 ## How it Works

-When the trust store starts it'll whitelist the certificates in the given directory, then install and remove certificate details which are written-to and deleted-from the directory, respectively after the given refresh time or manual refresh (by invoking a `rabbitmqctl eval 'rabbit_trust_store:refresh().'`).
+When the trust-store starts it configures TLS listening sockets, whitelists the certificates in the given directory, then accepting sockets can query the trust-store with their client's certificate.
+It refreshes the whitelist to correspond with changes in the directory's contents, installing and removing certificate details, after a refresh interval or a manual refresh (by invoking a `rabbitmqctl eval 'rabbit_trust_store:refresh().'` from the commandline).

 ## Copyright and License